 33Manasseh was twelve years old when he became the king of Judah, and he ruled from Jerusalem for fifty-five years.
-2 He did many things that Yahweh said were evil.
+He did many things that Yahweh said were evil.
 He imitated the disgusting things that were formerly done by the people groups that Yahweh had expelled from Israel as his people advanced into the land.
-3 He commanded his workers to rebuild the high places upon the hills for worshiping idols, the same ones that his father Hezekiah had destroyed.
+He commanded his workers to rebuild the high places upon the hills for worshiping idols, the same ones that his father Hezekiah had destroyed.
 He told them to set up poles to honor the god Baal, and to make poles to honor the goddess Asherah.
 He also bowed down to worship all the stars.
-4 He directed his workers to build altars for foreign gods in the temple itself, about which Yahweh had said, "It is here in Jerusalem that I want people to worship me, forever."
-5 He directed that altars for worshiping all the stars be built in both of the courtyards outside the temple 6 He even sacrificed some of his own sons by burning them in a fire in the Valley of Ben Hinnom.
-He performed rituals to practice sorcery.
-He asked fortune tellers for advice.
+He directed his workers to build altars for foreign gods in the temple itself, about which Yahweh had said, "It is here in Jerusalem that I want people to worship me, forever."
+He directed that altars for worshiping all the stars be built in both of the courtyards outside the temple He even sacrificed some of his own sons by burning them in a fire in the fortune tellers for advice.
 He performed witchcraft.
 He talked to people who consulted the spirits of people who had died to find out what would happen in the future.
 He did many things that Yahweh says are very evil, things that caused Yahweh to become very angry.